 Summary

-Substack allows me to read what I want, and publish what I want.
+Substack allows me to read what I want, publish what I want, and have control over my audience.

-Facebook instead, over the years degenerated to antisocial, depressive, pathetic sink of information of little value.
+Facebook instead, over the years degenerated to antisocial, depressive, pathetic sink of information of little value and little control.

 At the beginning, I said I was not religious about Substack: a private company can change its course.
-But if things go bad here, I can always download my contact list and migrate to another newsletter platform (to be explained further in the coming posts).
+But if things go bad here, I can always download my contact list and migrate to another newsletter platform.
 This is why I am not worried to recommend Substack app to friends.

 Post Scriptum